OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 When you choose to run one or more of your deployment steps in a container, your deployment process will `docker pull` the image you provide at the start of each deployment during package acquisition.

-For your first deployment, this may take a while since your docker image won't be cached.
+For your first deployment this may take a while since your docker image won't be cached.
 You can pre-pull the desired docker image on your worker before your first deployment to avoid any delays.

 ## What docker image should I use?